NCL Home > Documentation > Functions > File IO

 This option applies to GRIB1- and GRIB2-formatted files.

-This string-valued option has two valid values: "Numeric", the default, or "String".
-Note that up to version 4.2.0.a034 of NCL, the default was "String".
-By making the default "Numeric", the initial time coordinates conform to a COARDS-compliant numeric time in hours since 1800-01-01 (00.00).
+This string-valued option has two valid values: "Numeric" or "String".
+A value of "Numeric" makes the initial time coordinates conform to a COARDS-compliant numeric time in hours since 1800-01-01 (00.00).

-Prior to version 4.2.0.a034, NCL used an array of strings to represent the coordinate values of an initial time dimension.
+Prior to version 4.2.0.a034, this option defaulted to "String".
+NCL used an array of strings to represent the coordinate values of an initial time dimension.
 This representation proved to be problematic, both because it did not conform to standard CF and COARDS conventions, and because it was difficult to use in a context where numerical properties such as monotonicity were usually expected.
 The "String" default was originally retained for backwards compatibility, but because of the problems described above, it was decided to make the default "Numeric".

 By setting this option to "String", you can maintain backwards compatibility with versions before 4.3.0.
 If this option is set after adding a GRIB file, any initial time dimensions in the file will immediately be updated to reflect the new option value.